-The Homestead Apartments located at 812 Jefferson Street NW in DC’s Brightwood neighborhood will be getting a $13 million makeover.
-The new 45 unit apartment building, slated to be finished in the summer of 2017, will be restricted to residents earning 60 percent of the area median income as well as 10 market-rate homes.
+One example of our investment is at the Homestead Apartments at 812 Jefferson Street NW.
+This apartment building will receive a $13 million makeover.
+The new 45 unit apartment building, finished in the summer of 2017, is restricted to residents earning 60 percent of the area median income as well as 10 market-rate homes.

 LISC DC provided a $100,000 earnest money deposit loan to the Jefferson Homestead People United Tenant Association to serve as an earnest money deposit as they sought to pursue their rights under the District’s Tenant Opportunity to Purchase Act (TOPA).